RxLaboratory/DuME/src-docs/docs/windows.md

 # Install DuME on Windows

 !!! note
-    For now, DuME on Windows is only availabe in 64bit and will not work on 32bit systems (unless you build it from source by yourself).
+    For now, DuME on Windows is only availabe on intel/amd 64bit platforms and will not work on 32bit systems (unless you build it from source by yourself) nor on *arm* systems.

 **You can [download DuME here](https://rainboxlab.org/tools/dume/).**

 !!! note
-    For now, only a zip archive is available and there is no installer provided.
-DuME is a portable application and you can just unzip the files on a flash drive if you'd like to keep it with you.
+    For now, only a zip archive is available and there is no installer provided. *DuME* is a portable application and you can just unzip the files on a flash drive if you'd like to keep it with you.

 [TOC]